 Industry needs graduates with up-to-date skills and the ability to expand and develop their products.
 Industries engaged in nanotechnology and nanomaterials research and development are no different, with numerous surveys of companies having pointed to the need for graduates with a strong background in engineering or in the physical sciences, supplemented with specialised skills.

-Each member of academic staff in the Advanced Technology Institute (ATI) is a member of the Department of Electrical and Electronic Engineering or Department of Physics and are fully involved in teaching at undergraduate and postgraduate level.
+Each member of academic staff here is a member of the Department of Electrical and Electronic Engineering or Department of Physics and are fully involved in teaching at all levels.

 For admissions enquiries:

 Tel: +44 (0)1483 682222

 A PhD normally lasts for three and a half years, during which time you will be supported by two academics who you will meet with you on a regular basis.

 Projects are very often formulated through discussions between prospective students and individual staff members and so if there is an area that interests you but you are unable to find the specific project listed, please contact us to discuss further.